JoseGayosoNeto/flask_e-commerce_REST_API/README.md

 # Flask E-commerce

-E-commerce Flask Project.
+E-commerce Flask API Project.

 ## Description

-This project is a simple e-commerce platform developed using Flask.
+This project is a simple e-commerce API developed using Flask.
 It provides functionality for managing products, shopping carts, and order processing.

 ## Getting Started